vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 ## Is this is the first time you receive this newsletter?

-All Vipps customers that have API access now receive this technical newsletter, with important information about the
+All Vipps customers that have API access receive this technical newsletter, with important information about the
 [Vipps APIs](https://vippsas.github.io/vipps-developer-docs/docs/APIs)
-you have access to.
+that you have access to.

 The newsletter is sent 5-10 times a year.
 See the [Newsletter archive](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/newsletters).